Transfer of Official Records Standard information session.

 a) reduces costs of printing, filing, storage and access,

-2. Organise information assets efficiently.
+b) enables information assets to be easily accessed without requiring the physical object. - Organise information assets efficiently.
 File information assets relating to transactions or cases separately, rather than mixing information assets on the one file.
 Create separate files if the information has significantly different retention periods or access restrictions; and send information assets to offsite storage with accurate listings of file contents, date ranges, sentencing against RDS and GDS references and box information assets with similar destruction dates together.

 Benefits of efficient organisation of information assets include: